PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

 major part of current target network weights.
 Using this soft-update strategy for updating target network weights helps a lot in accelerating learning.

+# Neural Net Architecture Used:

+# HyperParameters Used:

+# Plot of Rewards per Episode

+# CONCLUSION

+# Ideas for Future Works (Scope for further improvements)